trucomanx/text_to_speech_program/README.md

 tts-program-server
 ```

-This starts a server that will listen on port `5000` and will be ready to receive text conversion requests.
+This starts a server that will listen on `http://127.0.0.1:5000` and will be ready to receive text conversion requests.

 ### 2. Start the client